uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 ### Packages

 Packages add functionnalities to R and RStudio.
-There are more the 15000 available.
+There are more than 15000 available.

-You can see the list of installed packages in your "Packages" tab.
+You can see the list of installed packages in your "Packages" tab, or by using the `library()` function without any argument.

 We are going to install and load a new package that is useful for data visualisation: `ggplot2`.